graphql-calculator/graphql-calculator/README.md

 ##### 2.1 Make async Fetcher implements `AsyncDataFetcherInterface`

-If async DataFetcher is used, then make it implements `AsyncDataFetcherInterface`, return the wrapped DataFetcher and the thread pool used in async DataFetcher by override method.
+If async `DataFetcher` is used, then make it implements `AsyncDataFetcherInterface`, return the wrapped `DataFetcher` and the `Executor` used in async `DataFetcher` by override method.

 ##### 2.2 Create `GraphQLSource`